kensho-technologies/graphql-compiler/docs/source/index.rst

 To learn more about the core specification of the GraphQL query language see:

-    - :doc:`Definitions <core_specification/definitions>`, for the definitions of key terms that we use define the language.
+    - :doc:`Definitions <core_specification/definitions>`, for the definitions of key terms that we use to define the language.
     - :doc:`Schema Types <core_specification/schema_types>`, for information about the full
-      breadth of schema types that we use to to represent database schemas and how to interact with them using GraphQL queries.
+      breadth of schema types that we use to represent database schemas and how to interact with them using GraphQL queries.
     - :doc:`Query Directives <core_specification/query_directives>`, to learn more about the
-      available directives and how to use them to create expressive queries..
+      available directives and how to use them to create powerful queries.

 .. toctree::
    :maxdepth: 2